felipelobatodasilva/AWS-Postgres-Pentaho-S3/README.md

 After doing that, just unzip the file downloaded in a specified path and get started with pentaho

-## Integrating Postgres with Pentaho
+## Connecting Postgres with Pentaho